awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-fargate.md

 1. Create a cluster configuration, which defines the AWS region to use, resource creation prefixes, and the cluster name to use with the Amazon ECS CLI:

    ```
-   ecs-cli configure --cluster tutorial --region us-west-2 --default-launch-type FARGATE --config-name tutorial
+   ecs-cli configure --cluster tutorial --default-launch-type FARGATE --config-name tutorial --region us-west-2
    ```

 1. Create a CLI profile using your access key and secret key:

    ```
-   ecs-cli configure profile --access-key AWS_ACCESS_KEY_ID --secret-key AWS_SECRET_ACCESS_KEY --profile-name tutorial
+   ecs-cli configure profile --access-key AWS_ACCESS_KEY_ID --secret-key AWS_SECRET_ACCESS_KEY --profile-name tutorial-profile
    ```
-**Note**
-If this is the first time that you are configuring the Amazon ECS CLI, these configurations are marked as default\.
-If this is not your first time configuring the Amazon ECS CLI, see the [Amazon ECS Command Line Reference](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_reference.html) in the *Amazon Elastic Container Service Developer Guide* to set this as the default configuration and profile\.

-## Step 3: Create a Cluster and Security Group<a name="ECS_CLI_tutorial_fargate_cluster"></a>
+## Step 3: Create a Cluster and Configure the Security Group<a name="ECS_CLI_tutorial_fargate_cluster"></a>

 **To create an ECS cluster and security group**

 1. Create an Amazon ECS cluster with the ecs\-cli up command\.
 Because you specified Fargate as your default launch type in the cluster configuration, this command creates an empty cluster and a VPC configured with two public subnets\.

    ```
-   ecs-cli up --cluster tutorial
+   ecs-cli up --cluster-config tutorial --ecs-profile tutorial-profile
    ```
-**Note**

    This command may take a few minutes to complete as your resources are created\.
-Take note of the VPC and subnet IDs that are created as they are used later\.
+The output of this command contains the VPC and subnet IDs that are created\.
+Take note of these IDs as they are used later\.

-1. Using the AWS CLI, create a security group using the VPC ID from the previous output:
+1. Using the AWS CLI, retrieve the default security group ID for the VPC\.
+Use the VPC ID from the previous output:

    ```
-   aws ec2 create-security-group --group-name "my-sg" --description "My security group" --vpc-id "VPC_ID"
+   aws ec2 describe-security-groups --filters Name=vpc-id,Values=VPC_ID --region us-west-2
    ```

+   The output of this command contains your security group ID, which is used in the next step\.

 1. Using AWS CLI, add a security group rule to allow inbound access on port 80:

    ```
-   aws ec2 authorize-security-group-ingress --group-id "security_group_id" --protocol tcp --port 80 --cidr 0.0.0.0/0
+   aws ec2 authorize-security-group-ingress --group-id security_group_id --protocol tcp --port 80 --cidr 0.0.0.0/0 --region us-west-2
    ```

 ## Step 4: Create a Compose File<a name="ECS_CLI_tutorial_fargate_compose_create"></a>